Contact

 Study and optimization of b-tagging performances in CMS

 We are involved in the activities of the btag POG (performance object group) of CMS, in release and data validation and purity measurement.
 We are also interested in btagging in special cases like for colinear b-jets.
+Furthermore, we are involved in the re-optimization and improvement of the Combined Secondary Vertex (CSV) tagger for the 2012 analyses.

 External collaborators: Strasbourg CMS group, CMS collaboration.